The Day You Welcome Your Baby into the World

 We are here to provide supportive care through your labor and delivery experience, including the moments, hours and days following delivery.

 Labor and Delivery Visitors

 While you are in labor, your birth partner is welcome at any time and may stay with you the entire time.
-You may also have two other adults in the labor and delivery room with you.
 Arrangements should be made so children are not in the delivery room.

 The First Hours After Delivery

 The first hours after birth are a perfect time to start developing a close family relationship.
 We encourage you and your birth partner to hold your newborn skin-to-skin as soon as possible and begin breastfeeding within the first hour of birth.

 Visiting Hours After Delivery

 Many women find themselves torn between wanting to entertain visitors and needing to get rest or learning to care for their new baby.
 We support your choices regarding visitors.

 Each day, between the hours of 1-3 p.m., we hold ‘serenity hours’ so you will have the chance to experience undisturbed rest with your baby.